The Good Companions: Literary significance and reception

 The Good Companions was an instant hit on publication but was not particularly well regarded by critics.
 Nevertheless it remained popular for more than forty years.
 It then fell out of favour, not only because the novel was written from a (rather old-fashioned) middle-class perspective, but also because it dealt with a phenomenon (a travelling music hall troupe) that no longer existed.

 More recently there has been a reappraisal of this and other Priestley works: a new edition of The Good Companions appeared in October 2007 with a foreword by Dame Judi Dench, accompanying a reappraisal of the various versions by Ronald Harwood, André Previn and Alan Plater amongst others.

-In Graham Greene's 1932 novel Stamboul Train, Priestley is satirized as Quin Savory, author of The Great Gay Round, the Cockney genius who usually remembered to drop his aitches.
+In Graham Greene's 1932 novel Stamboul Train, Priestley is satirized as Quin Savory, author of The Great Gay Round.

 Dramatic adaptations

 1931 theatrical adaptation

 Priestley collaborated with Edward Knoblock on a stage version of his novel, which opened at His Majesty's Theatre, London, on 14 May 1931.
 It ran for nine months, with Edward Chapman, Edith Sharpe and John Gielgud in the cast.